Log inSign up

 Hi, I'm Sharon Ooko!

-Graduate Assistant at Masinde Muliro University of Science and Technology
+Graduate Assistant (Voluntary) at Department of Economics, Masinde Muliro University of Science and Technology

 Socials